UMN-Morris-Csci3412-Fall2024/lab7-threaded-echo-client-server-nate-andreas3412/Results.md

 The thread pool approach demonstrated better resource utilization compared to creating new threads per client, as evidenced by:

-1. Stable memory usage across test runs
-2. Consistent response times for each client
+1. Consistent response times for each client
-3. No connection failures or data corruption
+2. No connection failures or data corruption
-4. Efficient handling of concurrent file transfers
+3. Efficient handling of concurrent file transfers

 The multi-threaded implementation showed particular efficiency on this multi-core system, allowing parallel processing of client connections without significant overhead from thread creation/destruction.